 Subscriptions.
 We provide our software offerings primarily under annual or multi-year subscriptions as well as ondemand through our certified cloud and service providers (“CCSPs”).

-- quick and effective development via a global community of qualified contributors which are not on the company’s balance sheet
+- Quick and effective development via a global community of qualified contributors who are not on the company’s balance sheet.

 That represented 41% of its total revenues which comprised “primarily of salaries and other related costs for sales and marketing personnel, sales commissions, travel, public relations and marketing materials and trade shows.“